1994 - Honor Among Thugz + Exodus

 14. Pain (Radio Version) feat.
 Stretch & Natasha Walker / Stretch

-• 1994/02 (~).
-Released in Above the Rim OST cassette version and in Regulate single (1994, Death Row) without the scratched Stretch line "Don't Get Too Close Cause You Might Get Shot" at the chorus and with the original dirty lyrics.
-It is said the song was rejected from the soundtrack by Dr. Dre himself but then recut and remixed by Isaias Gamboa to be included in the movie.
+• 1993 - 1994/02 (new take ?).
+Released in its original form in Above the Rim OST cassette version and in Regulate single (1994, Death Row), but without the scratched Stretch line "Don't Get Too Close Cause You Might Get Shot" during the chorus.
+It is commonly said the song was rejected from the soundtrack by Dr. Dre himself - jealous of 2Pac recording songs with Natasha, a girl he was dated then - but then recut and remixed by Isaias Gamboa to be included in the movie.
 Sweet Sable who was in Above The Rim soundtrack with her song "Old Times' Sake" is also credited in nu-mixx version of the song, so she could do some backing vocals here.
 An interesting thing to notice is that Stretch also used the beat and background vocals of her song for "Hellrazor" (cf. Mr. Middle Finger or Original R U Still Down).

 • Samples :